KillBait/AutoDrive_Course_Editor/readme.md

 I maintain another repository of map images that are ready to use with the editor.

 Go [here](https://github.com/KillBait/AutoDrive_MapImages) ..
-If you have any mapimages that are not on the repository, please consider doing a pull request to add to it
+Do you have any map images that are not on the repository?, please consider doing a pull request to add to the collection, it will help other people..
+Help with pull requests can be found on [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 ## License